dpakGit/DevOps_Traning/Terraform/EC2/First-Deployment/README.md

-Breakdown of the Configuration File :
+Breakdown of the main.tf Configuration File :

 This Terraform configuration file consists of two main sections: